gmcmillan100/docs/pygarden.md

  * Debugger PIN: 337-146-323
 ```

-2. Go to the URL.
+2. From a web client, go to the URL at `http://10.0.0.176:5000/`.

-3. Access activity is displayed in the terminal:
+3. From the server, monitor the activity in the terminal:

 ```
 10.0.0.155 - - [06/Sep/2020 06:29:16] "GET / HTTP/1.1" 200 -